 Bad writing in medicine is irritating because it is unsafe and wastes precious time.
 To put patients at risk simply because a doctor will not take the time is unacceptable.
 It takes about 20 – 30 minutes of a nurse’s time to successfully decipher a bad order, including a call to doc for clarification.

 Badly written orders are dangerous.
 If a med error is allowed to happen purely because someone was too lazy to write it legibly, is unacceptable.
 Why do doctors get away with that?
 It remains a mystery to me.

 No one confront doctors on horrific writing skills

 Computers are here, ready and available in most places doctors frequent.
-But instead of writing their order’s in the computer they continue to write their orders in a plain piece of paper perpetuating their calligraphic improprieties.
-Some hospital did away with that demanding that doctors enter their orders directly into the “orders” tab of each patient.
+But instead of writing their order’s in the computer they continue to write in a plain piece of paper perpetuating their calligraphic improprieties.
+Some hospital did away with that requiring doctors to enter their orders directly into the “orders” tab of each patient.
 Other places don’t require that.

 The art of translating doctor’s writings

 Since the art of doc’s writing is not going away anytime soon, we might as well enjoy it.
 Deciphering skills involve a mixture of previous experience, knowledge and combining case analysis and probability.

 I’m impressed with the skill level some nurses have when it comes to these orders.
 I have scratched my head for a long time at some.
 Even offered money to whoever could read it.
 I’m amazed when a nurse comes by and simply reads it correctly.
 Crazy but to read doc’s orders are part of nursing culture.